XiaoqiongXia/TransCDR/README.md

 ## 1. Introduction
 **TransCDR** is a Python implementation of a deep learning model for enhancing the generalizability of cancer drug response prediction through transfer learning and multimodal data fusion for drug representation.

 **TransCDR** achieves state-of-the-art results of predicting CDRs in various scenarios.
 More importantly, **TransCDR** is shown to be effective in the external dataset: CCLE.
-In summary, **TransCDR** could be a powerful tool for cancer drug response.
+In summary, **TransCDR** could be a powerful tool for predicting cancer drug response.

 ## 2. TransCDR
 Figure 1: The overall architecture of **TransCDR** is located at image/